 HIAP has international residency exchange programmes that enable Finnish artists and curators to have residencies abroad, as well as offers residencies in Finland for artists and curators worldwide.
-Exchange agreements are developed on a long-term and reciprocal basis with city councils, residency centres, cultural organisations, art museums and galleries worldwide.
 The aim of the exchanges is to offer dialogue, collaboration and networking opportunities and to foster mutually beneficial cultural interaction between the participating countries and regions.

-The conditions may vary between the programmes, but in most cases the residency will provide the selected artist with a residential studio, the cost of travel from and to Helsinki, and a working grant.
-In some cases there is also a separate production budget.
+The conditions may vary between the programmes, but in most cases the residencies are arrenged on a reciprocal basis and provide the selected artist with a residential studio, the cost of travel from and to Helsinki, and a working grant.
 For more information on a specific open call and instuctions on how to apply, please visit the open calls section on our website.

 Encouraging dialogue between artists, architects, curators, thinkers, and other creative practitioners, El Ranchito is a residency programme that brings together a cross-disciplinary group of creators.
 Together they investigate the questions pertinent to creative processes today.